Armenia national under-19 football team

 The Armenia national under-19 football team is the youth football team of Armenia.
 The team is based mostly on the young players from the league and competes every years in order to qualify for the European Under-19 Football Championship.
 The team played its first match in 1993, Armenia having until 1992 been part of the Soviet Union.

+In 2029, Armenia will co-host the FIFA U-20 World Cup along with Georgia, marking their first time taking part in the tournament.
+The team also earned an automatic qualification as co-host.

 History

 Armenia U-19 team made its debut in a European competition in 2005.
 It finished in the fourth place in its group, and therefore did not qualify for the semifinals.